CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Abstract

 \section{Abstract}

-Existing computerized Adaptive Testing (CAT) frameworks are typically built on predicting the correctness of a student response to a question.
-Although effective, this approach fails to leverage textual information in questions and responses, especially for open-ended questions.
-In this work, we propose GENCAT (\textbf{GEN}erative \textbf{CAT}), a novel CAT framework that leverages Large Language Models for knowledge estimate and question selection.
-First, we develop a Generative Item Response Theory (GIRT) model that enables us to estimate student knowledge from their open-ended responses and predict responses to unseen questions.
-We train the model in a two-step process, first via Supervised Fine-Tuning and then via preference optimization for knowledge-response alignment.
-Second, we introduce three question selection algorithms that leverage the generative capabilities of the GIRT model, based on the uncertainty, linguistic diversity, and information of sampled student responses.
-Third, we conduct experiments on two real-world programming datasets and demonstrate that GENCAT outperforms existing CAT baselines, achieving an AUC improvement of up to 4.32\% in the key early testing stages.
+Existing Computerized Adaptive Testing (CAT) frameworks typically select questions based on the predicted likelihood that the student will answer correctly.
+This design ignores information contained in students' open-ended responses, especially in domains such as programming education, where code structures and bugs contain rich information on student knowledge.
+In this work, we propose \textbf{Code} \textbf{GEN}erative \textbf{CAT} (\textbf{CodeGENCAT}), a generative CAT framework that selects questions using predicted student code responses.
+First, we develop a Generative Item Response Theory (GIRT) model that generates code responses conditioned on estimated student knowledge, trained with supervised fine-tuning followed by direct preference optimization for knowledge-response alignment.
+Second, we introduce three question-selection algorithms that measure uncertainty, coding style diversity, and information from predicted student code responses.
+Experiments on two real-world programming education datasets show that CodeGENCAT outperforms all CAT baselines, achieving an AUC improvement of up to 4.32\% over the strongest baseline in the early stages of adaptive testing.